dsarona/ds_class/Project/readme.md

  * Does it appear if Apache, IIS or some other platform are used?
  * Are there some hosts or services that seem to be targetted less than others?

-In this case targetted is defined as logged traffic orginating from remote GEO in scope hitting a host with a live IP.
+In this case targetted is defined as logged traffic orginating from remote GEO (Russia/China) in scope hitting a host with a live IP more than once.

 ## Data in Scope